 Throughout Years 10 and 11, French prefects are encouraged to contribute to our extra-curricular programme, e.g. by offering revision sessions to KS3 students and running the French film club.
-We also enter the Association for Language Learners Speaking Competition and prefects work with us to coordinate the school entries.
+Y10 students studying French also have the opportunity to take part in a residential trip to Chateau du Baffy in Normandy in order to further develop their language skills and delve into French culture.